Skip to main content

 When using multi-network interface

-In Bare Metal Server instances, it's possible to configure multiple network interfaces on a single instance, but this is not recommended due to potential network routing issues.
+In Bare Metal Server instances, multiple network interfaces can be configured on a single instance; however, this configuration is not recommended due to potential network routing issues.

 Connecting more than two network interfaces from the same subnet to an instance can lead to networking problems, such as asymmetric routing.
 Therefore, it's advisable to ensure that each network interface is connected to a different subnet.